Animal welfare in Vietnam

 In order to strengthen animal welfare awareness and to encourage people to think, the Welttierschutzgesellschaft has also supported the construction of the public information centre in the middle of the rescue centre.
 The visitors, including school classes, students, but also tourists, are informed there about the needs of the Vietnamese wild animals.
 They also learn what severe problems wild animals are facing and that the endangered animals are in desperate need of protection - and that they should not be hunted for traditional medicine or as a supposed delicacy.

 Especially children are interested in the native species.
-Therefore, an educational programme for children aged four to five years has been developed along with the Education Department of the district next to the National Park, the Nho Quan District.
-The resulting lesson plans and materials, along with a one-day excursion to the rescue centre, are now an integral part of everyday life in the surrounding kindergartens.
-It is planned to expand this educational programme annually to other age groups.
-The first steps have already been taken.
+Therefore, an educational programme for children aged four to 14 years has been developed along with the Education Department of the district next to the National Park, the Nho Quan District.
+The resulting lesson plans and materials, along with a one-day excursion to the rescue centre, are now an integral part of everyday life in the surrounding kindergartens and schools.